|Learn how to develop a plan for communication to raise awareness about community issues and your organization's accomplishments.|

 - Posters, brochures, and fliers

-- Outreach and presentations to other health and community service providers and to community groups and organizations
+- Outreach and presentations to other health and community service providers, community groups, and organizations

 - Special events and open houses that your organization holds